menu

 Demographics

-The citizens of Lakemore have a very low rate of college education: just 6.53% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Lakemore has a very low overall level of education: only 7.30% of people over 25 hold a 4-year college degree or higher.

-Lakemore is a somewhat ethnically-diverse village.
 The people who call Lakemore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakemore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lakemore include Irish, German, English, Scottish, and Italian.
+Important ancestries of people in Lakemore include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Lakemore is English.
 Other important languages spoken here include Italian and Polish.